Updated by Mike Stewart Realtor on June 13, 2023

-Your agent must sign the disclosure form and submit it to their Brokerage.
-If, after reading the DORTS document, you decide that you do not need a Realtor to represent you, they may be required to present you with the Disclosure of Risks to UnrepresentedParties form.
+That said, the Realtor is required to sign the Disclosure of Representation in Trading Services and submit it to their Brokerage.
+If, after reading the DORTS document, you decide that you do not need a Realtor to represent you, they may be required to present you with the Disclosure of Risks to Unrepresented Parties form.

 Why do we have DORTS and not Working with a Realtor (WWR)?

 Before we had Disclosure of Representation in Trading Services, we had the Working with a Realtor (WWR) document which fulfilled a similar purpose and was provided by the British Columbia Real Estate Council.
 The June 2018 changes replaced WWR with the DORTS and some other documents (Privacy Notice and Consent) and was in part the ending of Realtors being able to self-regulate.